zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/mysql.md

     --username=<database-user> --password=<database-password>

 # Register and set a stack with the new metadata store
-zenml stack register cloud_stack -m mysql_metadata_store ... --set
+zenml stack register custom_stack -m mysql_metadata_store ... --set
 ```
 {% endtab %}

-{% tab title="Advanced Authentication" %}
+{% tab title="Secrets Manager (Recommended)" %}

+This method requires you to include a [Secrets Manager](../secrets_managers/overview.md)
-This option uses a ZenML secret to store the username and password credentials
+in your stack and configure a ZenML secret to store the username and password
-securely.
+credentials securely.

 It is strongly recommended to also enable the use of SSL connections
-in your database service.
-For SSL connections, you need to also configure SSL
+in your database service and configure SSL related parameters:
-related parameters:

 * `ssl_ca` - The SSL CA server certificate associated with your MySQL server.
 * `ssl_cert` and `ssl_key` - SSL client certificate and private key.
 Only